Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 # Quantum Resource Manager (QRM)

-The entry point of the Quantum Resource Manager for selecting and applying LLVM passes to a Quantum Circuit described on a Quantum Intermediate Representation ([QIR](https://www.qir-alliance.org/projects/)) is the `daemon_d` daemon .
+The entry point of the Quantum Resource Manager for selecting and applying LLVM passes to a Quantum Circuit described on a Quantum Intermediate Representation ([QIR](https://www.qir-alliance.org/projects/)) is `daemon_d`.
 This README provides instructions for installing and uninstalling `daemon_d`.

 ## Compilation and Installation